nickpegg/meshmash/README.md

 6. The configuration management system, using the Wireguard public key as auth, makes a request to `/config` to get the config with the `[Peer]` config sections and stores that on disk.

+Yes, authenticating to `/config` with a public key like this is pretty weak.
+This is really only to stop drive-by people from reading your peer config and learning your network topology.
+If you have access to one of these public keys, you're likely already trusted to be on the network.